Skip to main content

 What is website accessibility audit testing?

-We live in a digital age, so it has never been more important for websites and apps to be accessible for everyone.
-Unfortunately, for a large portion of the population, this is not the case.
-In particular, users of assistive technology face barriers online which can prevent the devices or software that they use from accessing or interacting with a platform.
-In turn, stripping disabled people of their human rights and shutting them out from the online world and its crucial resources.
+We live in a digital age, so it has never been more important for websites and apps to be accessible to everyone.
+Unfortunately, this is not the case for a large portion of the population.
+In particular, users of assistive technology face barriers online that can prevent the devices or software that they use from accessing or interacting with a platform.
+This can strip disabled people of their human rights and shut them out from the online world and its crucial resources.

 Performing website accessibility testing on a website can seek out hidden obstacles that may be hindering the user experience or preventing people from gaining access to information and services altogether.
 This can be achieved through:

-• Using automated software to scan through the coding of a website.
+• Automated software is used to scan through the coding of a website.

-• Performing manual tests to assess both coding and, more importantly, assess the user experience as well.
+• Performing manual tests to assess both coding and, more importantly, the user experience.

 When should accessibility audit testing take place?